Chr15w1986/Python_PP3/README.md

     - Imported but unused errors

-* Found an issue with `AI vs user`, where there was a double input of the user controls of `H L or C`, for example, if the user is thinking of 5 and AI guessed 4, the user would input H for higher, but two H H would appear on seperate lines.
+* Found an issue with `AI vs User`, where there was a double input of the User controls of `H L or C`, for example, if the User is thinking of 5 and AI guessed 4, the User would input H for higher, but two H H would appear on seperate lines.
     - This was fixed by removing a missed duplicate print() statement.
 * Found an issue with restart game function, the option to restart the game would appear during the `AI vs User` game, or wouldn't appear at all.